Easy Teriyaki Chicken Meal Prep Simple and Tasty Dish

 Instructions

-Marinate the Chicken: In a large mixing bowl, combine the soy sauce, brown sugar, rice vinegar, sesame oil, minced garlic, and minced ginger.
+In a large mixing bowl, combine the soy sauce, brown sugar, rice vinegar, sesame oil, minced garlic, and minced ginger.
 Stir until the brown sugar is dissolved and a homogeneous marinade forms.
 Add the bite-sized chicken pieces into the marinade, ensuring each piece is thoroughly coated.
-Cover the bowl with plastic wrap and refrigerate for at least 30 minutes to allow the flavors to meld (marinating for up to 2 hours is recommended for a more profound flavor).
+Cover the bowl with plastic wrap and refrigerate for at least 30 minutes.

-Cook the Rice: Rinse the jasmine rice under cold running water until the water runs clear to remove excess starch.
+Rinse the jasmine rice under cold running water until the water runs clear.
 In a medium-sized pot, combine the rinsed rice and 2 cups of water.
-Bring to a rolling boil over high heat.
-Once boiling, reduce the heat to low, cover the pot with a lid, and let it simmer for 15-20 minutes, or until the rice has absorbed all the water and become fluffy.
-Once done, remove from heat and let the covered pot sit for an additional 5 minutes to steam.
+Bring to a boil, then reduce the heat to low, cover, and let it simmer for 15-20 minutes.

-Prepare the Vegetables: While the chicken is marinating, bring a pot of water to a rapid boil.
-Add the broccoli florets and sliced bell peppers, cooking them for about 3-4 minutes until they turn bright and are tender-crisp.
-Drain the vegetables in a colander and set aside.
+While the chicken is marinating, bring a pot of water to a rapid boil.
+Add the broccoli florets and sliced bell peppers, cooking them for about 3-4 minutes until tender-crisp.
+Drain and set aside.

-Cook the Chicken: In a large skillet or wok over medium-high heat, add the marinated chicken along with all the marinade.
-Stir-fry the chicken for 8-10 minutes, making sure to stir occasionally, until the chicken is fully cooked and the sauce has thickened slightly, glistening around the chicken pieces.
+In a large skillet or wok over medium-high heat, add the marinated chicken along with all the marinade.
+Stir-fry for 8-10 minutes until the chicken is fully cooked and the sauce has thickened slightly.

-Assemble the Meal Prep: To assemble your meal prep containers, start by evenly distributing the cooked jasmine rice among them.
-Top each portion of rice with the cooked teriyaki chicken and then distribute the blanched broccoli and sliced bell peppers on top.
+To assemble, evenly distribute the cooked jasmine rice among meal prep containers.
+Top each portion with the cooked teriyaki chicken and distribute the blanched broccoli and sliced bell peppers on top.

-Garnish and Store: Finish each container with a sprinkle of chopped green onions and sesame seeds for an added crunch and flavor boost.
-Allow the meal prep containers to cool completely at room temperature before sealing with lids.
-Store them in the refrigerator for up to 4 days for convenient grab-and-go meals.
+Finish each container with a sprinkle of chopped green onions and sesame seeds.
+Allow to cool completely before sealing and storing in the refrigerator for up to 4 days.